 "Just wanted to say a quick thank you for the kindness you showed me.
 I'd expected it to be tough and I was surprised how emotional I was, feeling tired and reflective today!
 I know I'll benefit from having done it."

-Zoë is currently very happy to be seeing 1:1 psychotherapy clients at the Box Tree Clinic in Central London.
+Zoë is currently very happy to be

 As one of the youngest leading psychotherapists in her field Zoë has developed the ever deepening Rowbots Mental Health Workout.
 Using a range of appropriate therapeutic techniques the Mental Health Workout has been designed to ensure maximum change and emotional processing.